theinternetftw/bring-stars-back/README.md

 To get predicted ratings for your profile requires a DVD enabled Netflix account, otherwise only an average community star rating is available.

+It may also only work in the US region at the moment.
+Adding support for other regions will require help from those regions, if it's possible at all.

 [(Experimental) Chrome Extension can be found here](https://chrome.google.com/webstore/detail/bring-stars-back/eenicmhcjnllfpjhmigeaalannooliai/)

 (Firefox extensions take longer to get approved, will appear here later)